rjanish/massivesurvey/README.md

 - descartes
 - astropy

-Required private python packages:
+Required private python packages (these packages need to reside in directories on the PYTHONPATH):
 - utilities
 - plotting
 - fitting

-Require public python scripts:
+Require public python scripts (these are not packages, but collections of scripts - the directories that hold each such collection must itself be on the PYTHONPATH:
 - ppxf
 - mpfit